programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 us all 13 entries, but let’s write a program that would work no matter how many search results pages or records we had to download, and no matter what we decide to search for.
-Study this code and then add this function to your `obo.py` module.
+Study this code and then add this function to a module named `obo.py` (create a file with that name and save it to the directory where you want to do your work).
 The comments in the code are meant to help you decipher the various parts.

 ``` python